|Client||Breedon Group, UK|

 Breedon is one of the leading construction materials groups in Great Britain and Ireland.
 They produce cement, aggregates, asphalt, ready-mixed concrete, Welsh slate and specialist concrete and clay products, and offer a range of contracting services.

-Breedon Quarry are the sole producers of the acclaimed Breedon Golden Amber Gravel, the most prestigious self-binding solution for perfect pathways and driveways and the only self-binding gravel to hold The Royal Warrant.
+Breedon Quarry is the sole producers of the acclaimed Breedon Golden Amber Gravel, the most prestigious self-binding solution for perfect pathways and driveways and the only self-binding gravel to hold The Royal Warrant.
 The Royal Warrant, a mark of recognition given to suppliers of goods and services to the royal court.
 Breedon Golden Amber gravel is a natural limestone graded 12mm to fines, quarried exclusively at Breedon-on-the-Hill in Derbyshire.

 At Breedon Quarry valuable aggregates need to be extracted close to the nearby community of Breedon on the Hill.
 After reaching the limits of drilling and blasting that could be done without creating excessive vibration and dust implications for the surrounding environment, Breedon needed to find another viable solution.